-If you’re looking to grow a beard fit for a modern-day Alfie, you’re going to have to commit to the endeavour.
+If you’re looking to grow a beard fit for a modern-day Alfie, you’re going to have to commit to the endeavor.
 After all, the process demands a lot of patience.
 Thankfully, once you’ve reached your desired length and thickness, all you need to worry about is a little maintenance and grooming.
 To do so, remember to regularly trim your beard around the edges to keep it looking neat and modern.
 Also, be sure to keep your beard healthy by routinely washing, combing and conditioning it.
 Doing so will help maintain a soft and smooth feel without any pesky knots or unsightly dandruff.

 How to Get the Perfect Peaky Blinders Haircut